Volcomix/BSnowboard/README.md

 ==========

 The goal of this project is to create a free simulation-like snowboarding game with free and OpenSource softwares.
 This game will run on Blender Game Engine.
-The game aims having a good gameplay, good speed sensations and great GPU effects.
+The game aims a great gameplay, speed sensations and GPU effects.

 For now, used softwares are :
 * [Blender](http://www.blender.org/) for all 3D creation, Game Engine, physics and development